How to Find Vehicle Inspection Locations Near You

 And with many more of these small offices available compared to the larger, official Greenlight Hubs, drivers were given the benefit of finding a place that may be located closer to them to complete their vehicle inspection at no cost.

 Perhaps the biggest downside to any of the physical locations by Uber, whether it be a Greenlight Hub or Spot location, is that the driver was only able to complete his Uber inspection form.
-If the same driver were interested in driving for Lyft, he would have to go through the process of getting the car inspected for Lyft as well.

 How to find Uber inspection centers near you